TeasingSisyphus/cuttleV1/README.md

 	-Change their display
 		-Maybe jacks only stack vertically if they steal the same card?
 	-Add sevenJacks
+	-Sixes and Aces
+		-Remove attachments from jacked cards by saving the actual cards

 -Queens
 	-Jacks must check runes for any queens and abort if one if found -9's must count the number of queens, abort if 2 or more are found, and abort if 1 is found and the target isn't the queen